Antivirus and Anti-Spyware Software

 Students and faculty are responsible for installing and maintaining antivirus software on their home computers.
 It is a mandatory requirement for both students and faculty that they have antivirus software installed on their home computers, and that they keep their virus definitions up to date.

 Many security programs now also include additional anti-malware features, such as the scanning and removal of anti-spyware.
 It is recommended that you make sure your security software offers a wide range of anti-malware detection and removal.

 Sophos Antivirus through SJSU

 To obtain the software, click on the “Antivirus Download” button and then log in using your SJSUOne credentials.
 After logging in, you will be taken to the software download site.
 Be sure to select the “Home” edition, as that edition will connect directly to the central Sophos update servers.
 (The “Office” edition is connected to the SJSU Sophos update servers and is not suitable for home use).

 Most current security programs (including Microsoft Security Essentials) also include anti-spyware scanning features.
 Consequently, you may not need to install a separate anti-spyware scanner.
 Check your current security software to verify whether it includes anti-spyware capabilities.
-If not, then you may want to consider switching to a security program that includes anti-spyware scanning, or install a separate anti-spyware scanner, such as Spybot Search and Destroy, which is free for non-commercial use.
+If not, then you may want to consider switching to a security program that includes anti-spyware scanning, or install a separate anti-spyware scanner.

 Some security professionals recommend using multiple anti-spyware scanners, as inevitably no single scanner will identify all spyware/adware.
 However, running multiple anti-malware packages can sometimes lead to unexpected complications and system slowdowns.
 Users choosing to run multiple security programs simultaneously should do so with caution.